KaiYan289/KaiYan289.github.io/about.markdown

         else: return ret
 ```

+139. You should not use multiprocessing in dataloader while loading tensors, or you might get a CUDA initialization error.
+Make sure that your torch.dataloader only loads numpy arrays instead of tensors. (besides, if the data is on GPU, why bother loading it via multiprocessing?)

+140. use dataload = iter(dataloader); next(dataload) to get the next batch in the torch dataloader. (do not use next(iter()) as it is very slow!)

+141. You must do **left-padding** for pretrained LLM models, because LLMs are decoder-only architectures and are not trained to continue from padding tokens! (https://huggingface.co/docs/transformers/main/en/llm_tutorial#wrong-padding-side)

+142. If your self-implemented SAC algorithm is diverging, you should check whether the entropy sign is correct.
+If the entropy term is wrong, then the Q value will certainly diverge (which is different from other cases where the entropy is not involved in the TD function).

+143. next(it), it=iter(dataloader) is very slow, probably because it does not use the parallelization of the torch dataloader; try iterate in a for loop instead.

+144. If you find that the CPU usage of pytorch code is very high, try use torch.set_num_threads(1) (to reduce thread communication cost) or pin_memory=False (if you have ever explicitly set it to true).

+145. When making slides, the front "dot" recommendation: unicode 2022 (in custom), 100% height

+146. Be very careful when you adapt random agents to deterministic algorithms (e.g. TD3 to ODT).
+You probably run the risk of not initiating exploration noise, which does not have to exist when it was a stochastic agent.

+147. Be close to standard D4RL format; it is better that your program directly read from get_dataset() such that you have better reproducibility.

+148. Transformer RL agents might have very different hyperparameters from MLP ones (e.g. critic learning rate).

+149. If you are confronting weird critic divergence, check your data; if not a single state is "terminal" (i.e. all timeout), remember to set one to terminal.

+150. If your RL agent is diverging due to strange reasons, try layernorm on the critic.
+However, adding layernorm to the critic is not always the best choice; sometimes (e.g. mujoco) it slows down the learning process, but sometimes (e.g. adroit) it is magical.

+151. If you are wondering how people solve antmaze: they (CQL, IQL) sub reward by 1, making a sparse reward env becoming a dense one.

 <!--
 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)